srikanthIBM/cognos-dancing-dashboard/README.md

 # Steps

-## Deploy to Cognos BI server

-### 1. Create Custom Widget using Javascript.
+## 1. Download the code from the github

-In this repository, custom widget code is available at `./custom-widget-code`.
+- In this repository, custom widget code is available at `./custom-widget-code`.
 Dowload the `CognosCustomWidget.zip` to your machine.

+[Img]

+## 2. Upload the code to Cognos BI server.

+- Launch Cognos BI server from the browser(Firefox is preferred).
+Use the url as per your Cognos Instance.
+Sample URL as follows: http://IP(or)localhost:9310/bi/?perspective=home [LaunchCognos.jpg]

+- Upload the file to Cognos BI server: See below screenshot for details.
+[Img]

+- Create a Dashboard to consume the Custom Widget: